Taiwo-Rachael/Taiwo-Rachael/README.md

 - 🌱 I'm proficient in the use of **Python, SQL, Power BI and MS Excel**

-- 🌱 With growing interest and skills in **Machine Learning and Artificial Intelligence**
+- 🌱 With skills and hands-on experience in **Machine Learning and Artificial Intelligence**

 - 📫 You can reach out to me via **fasanyataiworachel@gmail.com**